 Studios are an open-floor plan and work-only (non-residential)

 Types of Disciplines

-Works on paper, sculpture, painting, photography, new media, installation and film.
-Performers and sound artists are encouraged to apply, but may be required to provide necessary technology due to BOLT's open floor plan.
+Works on paper, sculpture, painting, photography, new media, installation, film/video, performance, and sound artists are encouraged to apply.

-- One-year artist studio rental with 24/7 secure access
+- 11-month artist studio rental with 24/7 secure access

-- Nine subsidized studios, each measuring 250 square feet
+- Six (6) fully subsidized studios, approximately 200 square feet each

-- Free storage, two bathrooms, shower, slop sink, kitchen
+- Free storage, bathroom, shower, slop sink, lockers, kitchen and common areas

 - Open-plan layout to inspire dialogue, collaborations and the development of new ideas

-- Monthly potlucks to build meaningful relationships, networks and resources
+- Monthly meetings/meals to build meaningful relationships, networks and resources

 - Work with your peers to creatively shape the residency according to your needs